KingsburyLab/pyEQL/docs/contributing.md

 python3 -m http.server --directory 'docs/_build/html'
 ```

+## Contributing Code

+To contribute bug fixes, documentation enhancements, or new code, please fork pyEQL and send us a pull request.
+It's not as hard as it sounds!
+Beginning with version 0.6.0, we follow the [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) workflow model.

+The [Scientific Python Guide](https://learn.scientific-python.org/development/guides/) is also an excellent technical reference for new and longtime developers.

 ### Submit an issue

 Before you work on any non-trivial code contribution it's best to first create
 a report in the [issue tracker](https://github.com/KingsburyLab/pyEQL/issues) to start a discussion on the subject.
 This often provides additional considerations and avoids unnecessary work.

-## Contributing Code

-To contribute bug fixes, documentation enhancements, or new code, please fork pyEQL and send us a pull request.
-It's not as hard as it sounds!
-Beginning with version 0.6.0, we follow the [GitHub flow](https://docs.github.com/en/get-started/quickstart/github-flow) workflow model.

 ### Hacking pyEQL, step by step